HorizonXP/alexabot-asana/README.md

 If you're setting up a skill for Peter:

- - In "Skill Information": set Name to "Asana - Peter"
+ - In "Skill Information": set Name to "Wunderlist - Peter"
  - In "Skill Information": set Invocation Name to "peter"
  - In "Interaction Model": follow directions in ./alexa_config/README.md
  - In "Configuration": choose "AWS Lambda ARN (Amazon Resource Name)" click "North America" and paste the ARN name found in your Amazon Lambda function.